Hobbes02/GodotPlatformerPathfinding/README.md

 Array[PathfindTarget] find_path(graph_id: int, from: Vector2, to: Vector2)
 finds and returns a path of PathfindTargets from a start point to an end.

+AStar2D generate_points(AStar2D graph, TileMap tilemap, int layer, PathfindEntityStats stats) takes an AStar2D graph and adds points to it following a simple algorithm. returns the modified graph

+AStar2D connect_points(AStar2D graph, TileMap tilemap, int layer, PathfindEntityStats stats) takes a AStar2D graph and connects the points on it, returning the modified graph
 ```

 ## PathfindEntityStats